Are Birth Records Public in Pennsylvania?

 Where Can I Find Birth Records in Pennsylvania?

 Birth records in Pennsylvania are maintained by the Division of Vital Records, Department of Health.
-Birth record requests can be placed to any of the state's Public Offices.
-Information on birth records filed in Pennsylvania before 1906 (public birth records) can be obtained by contacting the appropriate Pennsylvania County Courthouse.
-All certified copies of birth records are issued by the Division of Vital Records, regardless of whether they are public records or not.
+Birth record requests can be placed to any of the state's vital records offices.
+Information on birth records filed in Pennsylvania before 1906 (public birth records) may be obtained by contacting the appropriate Pennsylvania county courthouse.
+That is, the courthouse located where the vital event took place.
+All certified copies of birth records are issued by the Division of Vital Records, regardless of whether they are public birth records or not.

 Can Anyone Get a Copy of a Birth Certificate in Pennsylvania?

-An eligible applicant for a Pennsylvania birth record must be 18 years old or an emancipated minor and include the following:
+An eligible applicant for a Pennsylvania birth certificate must be 18 years old or an emancipated minor and include the following:

 - The person named on the record